AaltonenSan/vue-weather-app/README.md

 Web application that shows current weather and 12 hour / 5 days forecast for selected city.

-Application uses [OpenWeatherMapAPI](https://openweathermap.org/api) to get coordinates for a searched city, as well as weather data for that city.
+Application uses [OpenWeatherMapAPI](https://openweathermap.org/api) to get coordinates for a searched city, as well as weather data for that city and weather icons.
 Additionally, it uses [TimeZoneDB](https://timezonedb.com/api) to get current and forecasted date and time for the searched city in its respective timezone.

 ![Sample picture of the application](images/weatherapp.png)